Qantas overhauls with $9 billion fleet order

 Joyce said the new premium airline was expected to be launched next year with an initial fleet size of 11 A320s.
 It may based in Kuala Lumpur or Singapore and would not be majority owned by Qantas, he said.
 China was also being considered, one source familiar with the airline earlier told Reuters.

-Qantas has an existing relationship with Malaysia's AirAsia (AIRA.KL), which this week agreed to swap shares with Malaysian Airline system MASM.KL as part of a partnership deal.
+Qantas has an existing relationship with Malaysia's AirAsia IARA.KL, which this week agreed to swap shares with Malaysian Airline system MASM.KL as part of a partnership deal.

 "It's a prudent move," said Jason Teh, a portfolio manager at Investors Mutual, which does not own Qantas shares.